Borislav (Bobby) Marinov: Co-Founder and Author

 International Project Management, University of National and World Economy

-Lyubomir is an international business development executive and project manager with a specialist pedigree in account, sales, and market development.
-He brings twelve years of experience in senior positions from a multitude of leading companies in the electronics, technology, information services, manufacturing and banking industries.
+Lyubomir is an international business development executive and project manager with a specialist pedigree in the account, sales, and market development.

 He is an accomplished and seasoned professional with comprehensive experience directing overall operations of sales/marketing.

 Lyubo specializes in leading end-to-end management of large-scale marketing priorities, from strategic planning through creative implementation and analysis, across all channels.
 Lyubo’s input over the years has been invaluable in keeping the momentum of the Exoskeleton Report going.

 M.S.BioRobotics and Bio Mechanical Design, Technische Universiteit Delft

 Stefano’s first collaboration with the ExR team is on updating the Exoskeleton Catalog as a multi-phase project.
 Phase I is to update the catalog to include all relevant exoskeleton devices while removing anything that is now obsolete.
 Phase II will be to add additional functionality and data fields to the catalog.
 Some additional information could include regions where the exos are sold, certifications, user dimensions, contributing power, etc… Phase III will be to add a comparison function to the catalog.

 Updating the Exoskeleton Catalog is a continuing task, but an important one.
 It provides a visual map of the exoskeleton industry and demonstrates the true size and maturity of the exo technology field.

 In 2021, Stefano already has 5 years of R&D in exoskeletons, robotic prosthetics, and human-machine interfaces (HMI) in industrial and academic sectors and 6+ years of practice in prototyping, manufacturing, and managing workshops interactions.